chrischia06/chrischia06.github.io/IntroductionToGitAndWebPages.md

 ![htmlsite](/img/htmlsite1.png)

+This concludes the first section.
 If you want to learn more about git commands you can go to [guides.github.com/introduction/git-handbook/](https://guides.github.com/introduction/git-handbook/)

 # Intro to Webpages

-If you're familiar with the basis of HTML and CSS you can skip this part.
-Otherwise, open up ```"index.html"``` in notepad or your favourite code editor software.
-I use [Sublime Text](https://www.sublimetext.com/).
+If you're familiar with the basis of HTML and CSS you can gloss over this part.
+Otherwise, open up ```"index.html"``` in notepad or your favourite code editor.
+I personally use [Sublime Text](https://www.sublimetext.com/).
 Then you'll see this:

 ## HTML

 ![htmlsitesyntax](/img/htmlsitesyntax.png)

-Let's break this down.
+Broadly speaking, HTML is responsible for the content on the webpage.
 HTML is a markup language, in which we wrap content in tags, which meta-describes and has some effect on the content.
 For example, the tag ```<h1>``` in ```<h1> Heading 1 </h1>``` marks the text "Heading 1" a heading.
 We can change the content between the tags to anything we want, and that will change accordingly the content on the webpage.
 Note that in most cases, each opening tag, e.g. ```<h2>``` needs to be followed by a closing tag ```<h2>``` after your content

 Here are some of the key tags you need to know for now:

 ```
+<h1 class = 'heading'> My Heading </h1>
 <div id = 'container'> </div>

 <a href = 'http://mywebsite.com'> My Link Text </a>